History & Heritage

-For more than 145 years, Eichleay companies have developed a wide range of project delivery expertise.
+Various Eichleay companies have delivered a wide range of unique, impressive, and noteworthy projects over the last 150 years.
 This legacy continues today with Eichleay, Inc. which specializes in the design and construction of process and manufacturing facilities.
 We approach all that we do with integrity, commitment, and a long-term perspective.

 John Eichleay Jr.